Fast approximate estimation of conditional Shapley values when using a linear explainer: Discussion and conclusion

 \section{Discussion and conclusion}

-In Table \ref{tab:NumericalResults} we show the Shapley values for the first training observation.
-We have given the variable names shorter names so that we can use one table.
-From this table we observe close correspondence between the new and sequential methods.
-The iterative method estimates in some cases the correct Shapley value, while for e.g V13 (GDP per capita), the estimate is quite off.
-In Figure \ref{fig:CountryShapley} we have plotted the Shapley values for all training observations for the country variable.
-We observe good correspondence for the new and sequential methods, while much worse correspondence for the iterative method.
-In fact, in some cases the true Shapley value is close to 0 while the iterative method says about -1.5, which is not very accurate.

-The run-times and above results indicates that we can obtain better Shapley value estimates from the new method than from the iterative estimates and in less (or almost the same amount of) time.
+In Table \ref{tab:all_computing_times} we have collected all computing times for all case studies.
+The run-times show that the new methods estimate all $2^p$ coalitions in minutes or seconds.
+When the iterative method requires all or a large fraction of the coalitions, as in the Adult and WHO case studies, the new methods are substantially faster at equal or better accuracy.
+When few coalitions suffice, as in the simulated study, the Iterative method is faster, but the new methods still deliver full enumeration of all submodels within minutes.

-There are also other competing methods not studied here, such as a method in the popular shap package \citep{Lundberg2017}, which assumes the variables follows a multivariate Gaussian distribution and also uses sampling.
-As we have categorical variables in our case study, the assumption is violated.
+There are also other competing methods not studied here, such as a method in the popular shap package \citep{Lundberg2017}, which assumes the variables follow a multivariate Gaussian distribution and also uses sampling.
+This is only one of several methods available.
+As we have categorical variables in our case studies, the assumption is violated.

-It should be clear to the reader that the method can easily be extended to accommodate some types of splines, e.g splines from the rms-package \citep{RMS}.
+Note that the method can easily be extended to accommodate some types of splines, e.g. splines from the rms-package \citep{RMS}.
 The reason is that the coefficients can be estimated using a linear regression model.
 This makes our methodology more flexible.
+This is suggested future work.

-Further enhancements of the method is possible by using parallelization.
-In shapr one can also perform parallelization, but in our work we compared serial computations against serial computations.
+The shapr package performs parallelization.
+Further improvement of the new methods is possible by using parallelization.
 A recent method with parallel decompositions of a symmetric positive definite matrix is \cite{fattah2025stilesacceleratedcomputationalframework}, where also existing sparse factorization packages are compared to each other and the new method.
+We note that the parallelization makes the computing time comparison somewhat unfair for the new methods.
+We observe that the iterative method takes about 36 minutes in serial mode and not 16 minutes, as in the parallel mode, for the WHO dataset.
+For our work, it should be possible to use OpenMP and Intel MKL without making any code changes.
+This is suggested future work.